The Thomas Pages homepage

 19:11-13

 In each case, various elements of His appearance carry a message in their symbolism, but the Lord Jesus in Himself is real and is not a symbol.
-This same principle applies to the four Living Beings (Cherubim, according to Ezekiel) and the twenty-four Elders (Thrones, according to Daniel 7).
+This same principle applies to the four Living Beings (Cherubim, according to Ezekiel) and the twenty-four Elders (Watchers in Daniel 4:17; Thrones in Daniel 7:9).

 •

-Likewise, the number 'twelve thousand' is taken from the full complement of the tribes of the covenant people (whether Simeon and Levi are counted or left out of the counting) multiplied to the full unit size of the time - namely, 1 000.
+Likewise, the number 'twelve thousand' is taken from the full complement of the tribes of the covenant people (whether Simeon and Levi are counted or left out of the counting) then multiplied by the maximum unit size of the time – namely 1,000.

-In other words in symbolic speech the Bride of Christ, in fulfillment as the Wife of the Lamb, is the full complement of the Lord's people who - as the place of God's presence - are the seat of His rule over all, forever!
+In other words in symbolic speech the Bride of Christ, in fulfilment as the Wife of the Lamb, is the full complement of the Lord's people who – as the place of God's presence (cube) – are the seat/place of His rule over all, forever!

-• This understanding is illustrated by the Revelation Seven tribal listing in:
+This understanding is illustrated by the Revelation Chapter Seven's tribal listing in:

 Judah